orientechnologies/orientdb-docs/Concepts.md

   - [Database URL](Concepts.md#database-url)
   - [Database Usage](Concepts.md#database-usage)

 ## Record

-A record is the smallest unit that can be loaded from and stored into the database.
+A **Record** is the smallest unit that can be loaded from and stored into the database.
+A record can be a Document, a RecordBytes record (BLOB) a Vertex or even an Edge.

 ### Document

-Documents are the most flexible record type available in OrientDB.
+**Documents** are the most flexible record type available in OrientDB.
 They are softly typed and are defined by schema classes with defined constraints but can also be used in schema-less mode.
 Documents handle fields in a flexible way.
 A Document can easily be imported and exported in JSON format.
 Below is an example of a Document in JSON:

 ```json
 {